Sevenoaks suffragette who helped set up the Women’s Cricket Association invited Australian team to practice in her garden

 She was an energetic cricket player and even laid out her very own ‘Oval’ cricket pitch in the Great Comp garden.

 Max, who was a suffragette, became a well-known figure in Kent in her distinctive outfit of tweed trousers and a trilby hat.
-She was a member of the Radical Dress League, helped form the Women’s Institute in Kent, and was responsible for setting up the Women’s Land Army in Kent.
+She was a member of the Rational Dress movement, helped form the Women’s Institute in Kent, and was responsible for setting up the Women’s Land Army in Kent.

 As well as cricket, Max was a keen hockey player and earned a reputation as an ‘ace’ goalie.
 She founded The Pilgrims, a well-known hockey team that toured Britain (with her playing in goal) and she was also president of the Women’s All-England Hockey Association in 1913 before turning her attention to women’s cricket.